NYPL-Simplified/Simplified-iOS/README.md

 The 2 apps share most of the code base.
 App-specific source files will have a `SE` / `OE` prefix or suffix, while configuration files reside in the `SimplyE` and `OpenEbooks` directories at the root of the repo.

 Consequently, [releases](https://github.com/NYPL-Simplified/Simplified-iOS/releases) in this repo track both apps.
 However, you won't see any Open eBooks versions before 1.9.0 because historically Open eBooks lived in a separate repo.
+You also won't see Open eBooks releases after 2.5.1, because Open eBooks development has been moved to a different repo.
 Releases that lack an app specifier, i.e. any version such as v3.6.1 and earlier, are SimplyE releases.

 # System Requirements

-- Install Xcode 14.3.1 in `/Applications`, open it and make sure to install additional components if it asks you.
+- Install Xcode 15.0.1 in `/Applications`, open it and make sure to install additional components if it asks you.
 - Install [Carthage](https://github.com/Carthage/Carthage) 0.38 or newer if you haven't already.
 Using `brew` is recommended.

 # Building without DRM support